-To modify this current layout and place them inline, under the container’s Design pane, go to the Position section and change the Display to Flex.
+To modify this current layout and place them inline, select the container and go to the Styles pane, go to the Layout section and change the Display to Flex.
 To have both elements at opposite ends, under Justify select Space Between.
 Now it’s starting to take better shape.
 Let’s modify the text link to make it more appealing.
 Give the text link a class name and add your styles.
 I increased the font size to 20px and under Flexbox, changed the alignment to Center.
 But you can style them however you want, more power to you!

 Add Your Links

-First select the column, then in the Elements pane, drop a second Container to the column.
+nav-region container, then from the Content pane, drop a second Container.
 This will allow us to manipulate its contents without affecting the navigation bar.
 Give it a unique ID name (like

 <ul> element in HTML, they have just been placed in their respective container.
 You can modify how many list (